IntelligentControlSystems/bayesopt4ros/README.md

 These are some issues that need to be addressed for the first release of the package.

-- [ ] Finalize documentation
 - [ ] Create short paper that explains BO in general and this package in particular
-- [ ] Instead of shutting down the full node, tell the client via feedback that the server is no longer available after the maximum number of iterations has been reached
-- [ ] Properly distinguish between private/protected/public properties [see here](https://www.tutorialsteacher.com/python/public-private-protected-modifiers)

 ## Testing